-- Requested ICAO and its Member States to continue taking necessary measures and efforts to ensure that radio altimeters and other aeronautical systems are free from harmful interference, including implementation of mitigation measures, sharing of best practices, as well as development of relevant provisions and guidance. - Recognizing the criticality of radio frequency spectrum, encouraged States and regions to actively participate in spectrum defence activities and to endorse the ICAO position for the ITU WRC-23.
+- Requested ICAO and its Member States to continue taking necessary measures and efforts to ensure that radio altimeters and other aeronautical systems are free from harmful interference, including implementation of mitigation measures, sharing of best practices, as well as development of relevant provisions and guidance. - Recognizing the criticality of radio frequency spectrum, encouraged States and regions to actively participate in spectrum defense activities and to endorse the ICAO position for the ITU WRC-23.
 (State letter E 3/5-21/37).

-A41 adopted Resolution 30/2: Support of the ICAO policy on radio frequency spectrum matters, which enhances Assembly Resolution A38-6 adding the following statement in the new resolution.
-There texts extracted There to draft report
+A41 adopted a Resolution A41-7: Support of the ICAO policy on radio frequency spectrum matters, which enhances Assembly Resolution A38-6 adding the following statement in the new resolution.